linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 24.09.2022 (announcement Linkspreed, ForJu, SeedSpreed)
+- The launch begins now.
+- Version 4.1.4 is on the way!

+### 24.09.2022 (announcement Linkspreed, ForJu, SeedSpreed)
 - The servers and the code are ready for the launch of version 4.1.4 :D

 ### 24.09.2022 (announcement Linkspreed, ForJu, SeedSpreed)